AdaCore/spark2014/docs/lrm/source/subprograms.rst

    components which must be initialized in order to meet these requirements depends on the Extensions_Visible aspect of the callee.
-   If the aspect is False, then that set of components is the [statically known] set of non-discriminant components of T.
+   If the aspect is False, then that set of components is the [statically known] set of nondiscriminant components of T.
-   If the aspect is True, then this set is the set of non-discriminant components of the specific type associated with the tag of the corresponding actual parameter.
+   If the aspect is True, then this set is the set of nondiscriminant components of the specific type associated with the tag of the corresponding actual parameter.
 [In general, this is not statically known.
-   This set will always include the non-discriminant components of T, but it may also include additional components.]
+   This set will always include the nondiscriminant components of T, but it may also include additional components.]

 #.
 [To put it another way, if the applicable Extensions_Visible aspect